buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 **Speed**: 6 meters

 **Languages**: Common.
-Gets +1d6 to checks to interact with animals of their bloodline.
+They get +1d6 to checks to interact with animals of their bloodline.

 **Advantages**: At creation, the player chooses 2 capabilities from those listed that best characterize their Sornelian.
 Some example animals are indicated in parentheses.